Pavel-Durov/pavel.yaiwr/README.md

 let <name> = <expression>;
 ```

-`let` - keyword indicating beginning of variable declaration
+`let` - keyword indicating the beginning of the variable declaration

 `<name>` - variable name

-`<expression>` - expression that will be evaluated and assined to the variable
+`<expression>` - expression that will be evaluated and assigned to the variable

 Example:
 ```